Gavin Kaysen

 Chef Kaysen preparing food at his restaurant Demi with chef de cuisine Adam Ritter in April 2019.

-Gavin Kaysen (born in Thousand Oaks, California) is executive chef and owner of Spoon and Stable, Bellecour Bakery, Demi, Socca, and Mara all in Minneapolis.
-He received the James Beard Award for Best Chef: Midwest in 2018.
-Previous to his move to Minneapolis, he served as Executive Chef and Director of Culinary Operations for Daniel Boulud in New York City, over seeing Café Boulud in Palm Beach, Toronto and New York City.
+Gavin Kaysen is the executive chef and owner of Spoon and Stable, Bellecour Bakery, Demi, Socca, and Mara, all in Minneapolis.
+He is a two time recipient of a James Beard Award, including Best Chef: Midwest in 2018.
+Previous to his move to Minneapolis, he served as Executive Chef and Director of Culinary Operations for Daniel Boulud in New York City, overseeing Café Boulud in Palm Beach, Toronto and New York City.

 He previously headed the kitchen at El Bizcocho in San Diego.
-In 2007, he represented U.S.A. at the Bocuse d'Or.
+In 2007, he represented the U.S.A. at the Bocuse d'Or.
 He was a competitor on The Next Iron Chef, eliminated during the third challenge, "Resourcefulness".

 Career

 A graduate of the New England Culinary Institute, Kaysen was inspired to become a chef while working at a Subway in Bloomington, Minnesota.

 In 2007, Kaysen was named one of the top 10 ‘Best New Chefs’ by Food & Wine.
 Before becoming executive chef at Cafe Boulud, he worked at Domaine Chandon in Yountville, California, under Robert Curry, at Auberge de Lavaux in Lausanne, Switzerland, and under Marco Pierre White at L'Escargot in London, England.

-Chef Kaysen was eliminated during the third episode of The Next Iron Chef due to his food being under-seasoned and under-salted, according to the judges.
-After the elimination, he explained to judge Michael Ruhlman that the problem had been that the food had been stored improperly by the tech crew of the show, and had become submerged in an ice water bath, leaching out the salt and seasonings.
+Chef Kaysen was eliminated during the third episode of The Next Iron Chef for under-seasoning and under-salting his food, according to the judges.
+After the elimination, he explained to judge Michael Ruhlman that the problem was that the food had been stored improperly by the tech crew of the show, and had become submerged in an ice water bath, leeching out the salt and seasonings.
 Ruhlman has stated that had he known of the technical glitch, he would likely have judged differently.

 In 2008, Chef Kaysen won a James Beard Foundation Award for Rising Star Chef of the Year.

 Team USA, including Gavin Kaysen (of Spoon and Stable, kitchen pictured), Thomas Keller and Daniel Boulud, won a silver medal in the 2015 Bocuse d'Or.

-Kaysen opened his first restaurant, Spoon and Stable, in the North Loop neighborhood of Minneapolis in November of 2014.
-It was named a 2015 Restaurant of the Year by Food & Wine, a Best New Restaurant by Bon Appetit, and was a 2015 James Beard Award Finalist for Best New Restaurant.
+Kaysen opened his first restaurant, Spoon and Stable, in the North Loop neighborhood of Minneapolis in November 2014.
+It was named a 2015 Restaurant of the Year by Food & Wine, a Best New Restaurant by Bon Appétit, and was a 2015 James Beard Award Finalist for Best New Restaurant.